top of page

 They have nowhere to store it – with all of the new housing developments going up these days, so many of the blocks of land just don’t allow the room for a house, some backyard for the clothesline and kids to play, and a caravan.
 The blocks of land are getting smaller as large chunks of empty space are being sub-divided, leaving not much room outside of the home.

 They test them before buying one – this one is a great idea.
 Caravanning certainly isn’t for everyone, and you wouldn’t ordinarily know without having one.
-You certainly wouldn’t want to buy one only to realise that it just isn’t for you and your family.
+You wouldn’t want to buy one only to realise that it just isn’t for you and your family.
 Now we have the opportunity to ‘Try before you buy’.
 So for just a few hundred dollars (depending on the van of course) you can find a van similar to one you think would be ideal for you and hire for a few days.
 This way, you can get a feel for caravanning and the small spaces, the packing and the road tripping before your shell out thousands and thousands.

 They don’t feel they would use it enough to fork out the big money – most people who own caravans use them for under 52 weekends of the year.
 52 weekends = 104 days.
 365 days in a year – 104 = 261 days of the year that the caravan sits idle.
 If you spent big money on a van that sits unused for that amount of time each year, you’re bound to question your purchase.
 But, having said that, it is also nice to know you can just pack up, hitch up and head off whenever suits you.